ojaswi143/noteapp/README.md

 ## To try hands on the project
 Either just try installing the APK from [this link](https://github.com/ashu12chi/noteapp/releases/tag/First-Release); OR:
 1. Clone the project using link: https://github.com/ashu12chi/noteapp.git
-2. Import the project in Android Studio
+2. Import the project in Android Studio.
 3. Deploy the app to your Android or ios device and viola... you are good to go!

 ## Screenshots